Senate kicks off uncertain debate on immigration

-Senators from both parties are readying proposals for the coming days and weeks but finding the support of at least 60 senators needed to pass a piece of legislation to address the most pressing matters hasn't gotten any easier.
+Senators from both parties are readying proposals for the coming days and weeks but finding the support of at least 60 senators needed to pass legislation to address the most pressing of matters hasn't gotten any easier.

 The debate will center around the fate of those covered by the Deferred Action for Childhood Arrivals program (DACA), whose legal status could be in limbo after March 5, the date President Donald Trump set for the expiration of the program.
 A federal court, however, has ruled that Trump can’t end the program, creating additional uncertainty.